 Imagine trying to schedule on-campus classes around your work schedule or other obligations.
 A major benefit of online RN to BSN programs is the ability to complete requirements at the time and place that is most convenient for you.
 Additional benefits of an online program, to name just a few, include the following:

 - Multiple start dates throughout the year mean greater flexibility than the typical fall and spring semester start dates for on-campus programs.
-For example, Nevada State College’s program offers four start dates per year.
+For example, Nevada State University’s program offers four start dates per year.
 Working RNs can choose the start dates that work best for them.

 - According to The Hechinger Report, transportation expenses can make up as much as 20% of the cost of college for students who commute.
 Online RN to BSN programs eliminate the cost of commuting and free up precious time in an RN’s busy schedule.